 What is slow fashion?
 Taking care of your clothes

-When trying to build a sustainable wardrobe, mending and repurposing comes into play.
+When trying to build a sustainable wardrobe, mending and repurposing come into play.
 In the last few years, I’ve re-acquainted myself with those sewing skills my mom had taught me as a child.
 She was obviously a smart and resourceful woman.

 There are many basic sewing skills that most people can and should learn, such as sewing buttons, and fixing busted seams or hems.
 If you need to learn to sew, check out my 1-week eco-challenge for sewing tutorial videos.
 I only have a basic sewing kit that consists of a few needles and a few spools of thread.

 Mending can go beyond your clothes.
 You can keep your shoes or boots out of landfills as well if you have them fixed at a repair shop.

 And if your garments have reached the end if it’s life, consider repurposing it before sending it to the landfill.
 Here are some creative ideas from Pinterest: